Rudolfzkh/khzhang/content/event/Transfer-free Synthesis of Graphene/index.md

 # event: Wowchemy Conference
 # event_url: https://example.org

-location: Wowchemy HQ
+location: MechanoSynthesis Group at MIT
 address:
-  street: 450 Serra Mall
+  street: 77 Massachusetts Avenue
-  city: Stanford
+  city: Cambridge
-  region: CA
+  region: MA
-  postcode: '94305'
+  postcode: '02139'
   country: United States

-summary: An example event.
+# summary: An example event.
-abstract: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellusac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam."
+abstract: "The interfacial chemical vapor deposition (CVD) synthesis of graphene involves (i) deposition of a thin metal film on a dielectric substrate; followed by (ii) "

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.